commerble/ODatalizer/README.md

 }
 ```

-And you set the controller name to endponto settings.
+And you set the controller name to endpoint settings.

 ```cs:Startup.cs
 // create ODatalizer ep metadata